wavefrontHQ/help/cloud_integrations_intro.md

 <!--This panel shows up when you select https://<server>.wavefront.com/extdata-->

 Cloud integrations allow you to ingest metrics directly from cloud services.
-Tanzu Observability by Wavefront offers a number of integrations from several vendors, including:
+VMware Aria Operations for Applications offers a number of integrations from several vendors, including:

 * Amazon (CloudWatch, CloudTrail and AWS Metrics+)
 * Google Cloud Provider